DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 • Case Number: MIBL2500359

-• Charge: PC 192(c)(2) — Misdemeanor
+• Charge: PC 192(c)(2), Misdemeanor

-• Bail: $5,000 (not posted)
+• Bail: $5,000 ordered / $0 posted

-• Court: Blythe, Riverside County
+• Court: Blythe, Riverside County, Dept 260CT

 About Christian Riley Moreland